NonyeAnams/Public_Health_Analytics_Portfolio/01_Malaria_Mortality_Trends_R/README.md

 Key patterns from the Africa map:

-- High mortality clusters in West Africa, which appears consistently bright on the map.
+- High mortality clusters in Central and West Africa, which appear consistently bright on the map.
-- Parts of South-East Africa also show intense localized burden.
+- Parts of East Africa also show intense localized burden.
-- Southern Africa shows very low mortality, reflecting successful control or elimination.
+- Southern Africa shows low mortality, reflecting successful control.
-- Several regions appear pale or unshaded, indicating minimal or no reported deaths.
+- A few regions appear pale or unshaded, indicating minimal or no reported deaths.

 **Interpretation:**
 Malaria burden is not evenly distributed across Africa, with clear geographic hotspots that could guide targeted interventions.